Somu796/sudiptahazra.github.io/content/_index.md

       title: "📚 My Research"
       subtitle: ""
       text: |
+        I develop data-driven, cloud-hosted web applications and statistical tools tailored for the Food, Biological, and Pharmaceutical Sciences.
+I enjoy collaborating on projects that combine advanced statistics, machine learning, and programming (Python & R) to solve real-world problems.

-        I am passionate about developing sensor-based, statistical, and cloud-hosted web app solutions for Food and Biological Sciences.
-I also enjoy helping and discussing statistics and programming (Python and R).
-My long-term goal is to establish a research NGO focused on food technology and statistics to support marginal farmers.
+        My long-term vision is to establish a research NGO that leverages data science and food technology to support sustainable agriculture and marginal farmers.

-        I am building open-source low cost web-apps for Bio-stactistics and Chemometrics.
-Please reach out to collaborate 😃
+        I also create open-source, cost-effective web apps for statistics and chemometrics. feel free to reach out if you’re interested in collaboration! 😃
     design:
       columns: "1"